Actifio/AGMPowerCLI/UsageExamples.md

 To mount a Compute Engine Instance backup to an existing Compute Engine Instance we use the **New-AGMLibGCEMountExisting** function.
 To run this function we need three pieces of data:

-* srcid:   The srcid is a number that indicates which appliance should perform the mount as well as which credential on that appliance will be used to authenticate the APIs needed for the mount.
+* srcid.
+The srcid is a number that indicates which appliance should perform the mount as well as which credential on that appliance will be used to authenticate the APIs needed for the mount.
 To learn srcid use:
     ```
     Get-AGMLibCredentialSrcID
     ```
 * instanceid or hostname or hostid.
 This is the either the unique instance ID of he target compute engine instance (that we are mounting to) or we can instead supply the hostname of that instance (provided it is unique on that management console).
 We can also instead use the host ID.
 Note there are three ways to specify the host, you only need to use one of them!
 To learn the relevant values use this command:
     ```
     Get-AGMHost -filtervalue vmtype=GCP -sort hostname:asc | select id,hostname,@{N='instanceid'; E={$_.uniquename}}
     ```